IBMa/equal-access/accessibility-checker/boilerplates/jest/README.md

 This folder covers "baseline basics".

-We have two tests - one referencing a baseline (stored at `baselines/IMG_BASELINE.json` and one that does not).
+We have two tests - one referencing a baseline (stored at `baselines/IMG_BASELINE.json`) and one that does not.

 A scan was run previously that detected an issue.
 That scan was saved as a baseline.
 The checker will ignore issues stored in the baseline.
 This feature allows a team to snapshot where they're at to prevent new issues from being introduced.
 This also allows a team to fail on potential violations, but then store items in the baseline that they've assessed and determined were being addressed in some way.